-- Setting up a local Device, to output from the SaaS server to your local CDI, DFE or Kongsberg cutting table. - HTTP JDF/JMF communication to a local device that you can't add to the Devices view, for example an AVT inspection system, a Xeikon digital press, etc. This avoids the need to expose the HTTP port of that local device, something that your local IT will refuse for security reasons. - Some classic communication via file exchange that is also wanted between a location and the SaaS server: - Extra Access Point: Agent Folder Access Point on page 12 - Extra task: Task 'Send File to Automation Engine Agent' on page 16 task.
+- Setting up a local Device, to output from the AE SaaS server to your local CDI, DFE or Kongsberg cutting table. - HTTP JDF/JMF communication to a local device that you can't add to the Devices view, for example an AVT inspection system, a Xeikon digital press, etc. This avoids the need to expose the HTTP port of that local device, something that your local IT will refuse for security reasons. - Interact with a local external database.
+An Agent will do this on request of the AE SaaS task 'Interact with Database.' - Interact with a local web service: An AE SaaS server in a data center will not be able to access an external system that is not exposed to the internet, as will be the case for for example the MIS in your company's LAN.
+To still enable this (in 2 directions), an AE SaaS will use the local Agent.